silversub/terraform/manage_resources.md

    You may now begin working with Terraform.
 Try running "terraform plan" to see any changes that are required for your infrastructure.
 All Terraform commands should now work.

    If you ever set or change modules or backend configuration for Terraform, rerun this command to reinitialize your working directory.
-If you forget, other commands will detect it and remind you to do so if necessary.
+If you forget, other commands detects it and remind you to do so if necessary.
    ```
    {: screen}